Gemma Spofforth admits she almost quit swimming

 Coverage: Selected live coverage and daily highlights [of swimming phase] on BBC Two, Red Button, BBC Radio 5 live sports extra & online (UK only); reports on BBC Radio 5 live and website; watch again on iPlayer

 Britain's Gemma Spofforth has admitted she almost quit swimming after losing her 100m backstroke title at the World Championships in Shanghai this week.

-The 23-year-old spent last night pondering her retirement but on Wednesday morning made the decision to continue and
+The 23-year-old spent last night pondering her retirement but on Wednesday morning made the decision to continue and focus on 2012.

 Spofforth said: "It was a huge decision to make overnight.
 A lot of thought went into it.
 I didn't get much sleep.

 "But I decided this morning that it's 100% commitment from hereon in."

 Spofforth, who arrived in Shanghai on a bad run of form and suffering from food poisoning, failed to defend her 100m backstroke title after finishing 23rd fastest on Monday, prompting the 23-year-old to consider her future.

 But following a night of soul-searching, Spofforth, who set a new world record on her way to gold at the 2009 World Championships in Rome, decided to continue in her pursuit of Olympic glory in 2012.

 "Last night there was a really big decision for me - whether I should do one more year or whether I should give up because this year hasn't been fun and 2009 was maybe my time," she added.